 HERE: Children's WING, Future Youth Room & MORE

-The building project has a number of areas we will be working on: a new children's wing, renovating existing space for our youth, and some renovation of areas in the lobby to welcome guests.
+The building project has a number of areas we have been working on: a new children's wing, renovating existing space for our youth, and some renovation of areas in the lobby to welcome guests.

 Vibrant, healthy, growing churches place a lot of energy and resources into reaching the coming generations.
 Even as our region grows and attracts young families, Crossview continues to attract and minister to these same young families.